renatomaia/loski/doc/manual.md

 	[address, socktype, more =] next ([address])

-Otherwise, it returns `nil` plus a string describing the error.
+Otherwise, it returns `nil` plus an error message.

 Each time the iterator function is called, returns one address found for node with `name`, followed by the type of the socket to be used to connect to the address, and a boolean indicating if there is more results to be returned in future calls.
 If an address structure is provided as `address`, it is used to store the result; otherwise a new address structure is created.